ibnuda/fpmortals/manuscript/complete.md

     case Stop(node)   => f.stop(node)
   }
 ~~~~~~~~

-But our business logic needs more than just `Machines`, we also need access to
-the `Drone` algebra, recall defined as

 Namun, logika bisnis kita butuh lebih dari `Machines`, kita juga butuh akses ke
 aljabar `Drone` seperti ini